 (f) Make up games or the resumption of suspended games will be scheduled by the ALYB Board as needed and may occur on Friday evenings or weekends (NOTE: This may result in a team playing more than two games in a week).
 A suspended game may be completed prior to a scheduled game involving the same team or teams.

 IMPORTANT: Teams may not cancel or reschedule their own games due to a lack of player participation or availability.
-Please see the call-up rules for each age group.
+Please see the rules regarding the borrowing of players for each age group.

 Regulation VIII - Special Games

 (a) Special Games are defined as any non regular season game, which includes Spring Training Games and Post-Season Tournament Games.

 Spring Training Games (Summer League Only)

 ALYB will schedule Spring Training Games for A, B, and C Leagues one week prior to the beginning of the regular season.
 These are practice games that allow teams to prepare for the upcoming season.
 Players wear old uniforms or practice attire.
 Any team may also arrange for a practice game any time prior to or during the regular season, provided it does not conflict with another team’s practice time or with any make-up or regularly scheduled games.